Antenna Placement Best Practices (Video ~ 1 minute)

 - Best practices for cellular antennas: elevate antenna as high as possible, mount at least 9" from walls (if possible, not always necessary), and place on side of the barn in direction of nearest cell tower (if known).

-- Mount sensor antenna as centralized to the sensors as possible.
+- Mount sensor antenna at about head height and as centralized to the sensors as possible.

-- Antenna should be mounted to point vertically, not horizontally, and should be mounted at least 9" away from walls if possible.
+- Antenna should be mounted to point vertically, not horizontally, and should be mounted at least 9" away from walls if possible, but not always necessary.

 - Typically, the sensor antenna is mounted inside the barn by drilling a hole through the office wall to run the antenna outside the office so the antenna is closer to the sensors and removes the office wall as a barrier.